RazrFalcon/notes-on-svg-parsing/src/isolated-groups.md

 What is an _isolated group_?
 This is a very good and a very complicated question.<br>
 And first we have to understand what is an SVG group.

-An SVG group, aka a `<g/>` element, is technically just a syntax sugar.
+An SVG group, aka the `<g/>` element, is technically just a syntax sugar.
 It allows us to visually group elements and/or propagate common properties.
 Meaning that: